-Here are some of the books I’m proud to say I’ve worked on, as well as the my own two books (with the third forthcoming in September).
+Here are some of the books I’m proud to say I’ve worked on, as well as my own three books.

 Past & Present Projects